vcflib/vcflib/doc/vcfrandomsample.md

 ```

+options:
+    -r, --rate RATE          base sampling probability per locus
+    -s, --scale-by KEY       scale sampling likelihood by this Float info field
+    -p, --random-seed N      use this random seed (by default read from /dev/random)
+    -q, --pseudorandom-seed  use a pseudorandom seed (by default read from /dev/random)

 Randomly sample sites from an input VCF file, which may be provided as stdin.
 Scale the sampling probability by the field specified in KEY.
 This may be